spark-tts/spark-tts.github.io/README.md

 # spark-tts
-This is demo page for Spark-TTS: Speech Generation with Creative Capabilities Using Large Language Models
+This is demo page for Spark-TTS: An Efficient LLM-Based Text-to-Speech Model with Single-Stream Decoupled Speech Tokens